bcapd7363q/jupiter/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section JUPITER [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`